Dirichlet forms on unconstrained Sierpinski carpets: Abstract

 \section{Abstract}

-We construct symmetric self-similar Dirichlet forms on unconstrained Sierpinski carpets, which are natural extension of planner Sierpinski carpets by allowing the small cells to live off the $1/k$ grids.
-The intersection of two cells can be a line segment of irrational length, and we also drop the non-diagonal assumption in this recurrent setting.
-The proof of the existence is purely analytic.
-A uniqueness theorem is also provided.
-Moreover, the additional freedom of unconstrained Sierpinski carpets allows us to slide the cells around.
-In this situation, we view unconstrained Sierpinski carpets as moving fractals, and we prove that the self-similar Dirichlet forms will vary continuously in a $\Gamma$-convergence sense.
+We construct symmetric self-similar Dirichlet forms on unconstrained Sierpinski carpets, which are natural extension of planar Sierpinski carpets by allowing the small cells to live off the $1/k$ grids.
+The intersection of two cells can be a line segment of irrational length, and the non-diagonal assumption is dropped in this recurrent setting.